 The publication sets out four key priorities that everyone in Scottish education should be working towards:

 The Framework identifies six key drivers of improvement – progress across all of these is needed to deliver the improvements we want to see for all learners:

-The NIF is being delivered through a joint programme between Education Scotland and the Learning Directorate in Scottish Government.
-The NIF focuses on six key drivers for improvement, each of which has an associated workstream requiring collaborative working across Education Scotland and Learning Directorate and, in some cases, other national partners, such as the General Teaching Council for Scotland (GTCS) and the Scottish College for Educational Leadership (SCEL).
+The Framework is being delivered through a joint programme between Education Scotland, the Learning Directorate in Scottish Government and, in relation to specific key drivers, other national partners, such as the General Teaching Council for Scotland (GTCS) and the Scottish College for Educational Leadership (SCEL).

 As part of the Education (Scotland) Act 2016, the reporting procedures for the Framework have been placed on a statutory footing.

 Following the initial advice note issued in March 2016, further advice and support has been created on how partnerships can work constructively to create a meaningful improvement plan.